 Patrol officers provide law enforcement services to the main campus and surrounding area, UNT Discovery Park, remote university offices, and UNT property throughout the Denton area.
 These services include, but are not limited to, responding to calls for service, apprehending criminal suspects, writing reports, conducting traffic enforcement, completing preliminary investigations, as well as other pro-active law enforcement services.
 Officers patrol in marked and unmarked vehicles, on foot, bicycle, and ATV.

-The operations division is also responsible for coordinating and scheduling officers for special events, and provides a representative for the university event safety committee.
+Field Services is also responsible for coordinating and scheduling officers for special events, and provides a representative for the university event safety committee.
 Officers can sign up to work these events for overtime compensation.
 Special events include athletic events, university graduations, high school graduations, campus sponsored events, and private parties held on campus.
 Typically, officers work over 400 special events on campus a year.

-The investigations division is made up of detectives who investigate crimes reported to the police department, and civilian support staff who maintain police records, evidence and property.
+Investigative Services is made up of detectives who investigate crimes reported to the police department, and civilian support staff who maintain police records, evidence and property.
 Detectives receive specialized training to investigate a wide variety of offenses including: burglary, robbery, assault, sexual offenses, and death investigations.
 Detectives may work to recover stolen property, conduct forensic examination of a crime scene, obtain and serve search and arrest warrants, and prepare cases to file with the district attorney’s office.
 Detectives also conduct detailed interviews with victims, witnesses and suspects.

 The cases worked by our detectives take them to locations not only on campus, but also throughout the city of Denton, the DFW Metroplex and anywhere an investigation may lead them.

-The administration division is made up of officers and civilians who work in law enforcement accreditation, training, community relations and police dispatch.
+Support Services is made up of officers and civilians who work in law enforcement accreditation, training, community relations and police dispatch.
 A civilian accreditation manager overseas department policy and makes sure the agency complies with standards set forth by the Commission of Accreditation for Law Enforcement Agencies, Inc. (CALEA) and the International Association of Campus Law Enforcement Administrators, Inc. (IACLEA).